Boston Marathon sweep for Kenya, but not favorite Kipchoge

-Hellen Obiri, a two-time Olympic silver medalist in the 5,000 meters, won the women's race in a sprint down Boylston Street to finish in an unofficial 2:21:38 and complete the Kenyan sweep.
+Hellen Obiri, a two-time Olympic silver medalist in the 5,000 meters, won the women's race in 2:21:38 to complete the Kenyan sweep.
+Amane Beriso of Ethiopia was second, 12 seconds back, followed seven seconds later by Israeli Lonah Salpeter.

-Chebet, 2021 winner Benson Kipruto of Kenya and Gabriel Geay of Tanzania dropped Kipchoge from the lead pack around Mile 20 and then ran together for the last three miles.
-Geay won a footrace for second, 10 seconds behind the winner and 2 seconds ahead of Kipruto.

-Kipchoge, a 12-time major marathon winner, was sixth.
+Kipchoge finished sixth — just his third loss ever in a major marathon to go with 12 victories.
 Scott Fauble was the top American, finishing seventh.
+Chebet is the first back-to-back winner since Robert Kipkoech Cheruiyot won three in a row from 2006-08.

+“In a marathon anything can happen,” Obiri said of the men’s race.
+“It was a strong field, and everybody was there to race.”

 Kipchoge had been hoping to add a Boston Marathon victory to his unprecedented running resume.
 The 38-year-old has won two Olympic gold medals and four of the six major marathons; Boston is the only one he has competed in and failed to win.
 (He has never run New York.)
 He also broke 2 hours in an exhibition in a Vienna park.